lgmorand/workshop-aca/_entries/03-04 secret rotation.md

 {% endcollapsible %}

 > Note that this change is an application-scope change that won't recreate a revision.
-Having said that, the revision has to be restarted in order to propagate the new value of the key.
+Having said that, the revision has to be restarted (or a new one has to be deployed) in order to propagate the new value of the key.
 This should be automatically done by saving the changes made to the key.
 However, if it's not the case you'll have to restart the revision using the CLI.

 {% collapsible %}